-Jurisdiction Terminology Used for Auditor Remuneration Mandatory disclosure of auditor remuneration Key requirement included in Is the disclosure required in the financial statements?
+Table 3 Sum mary of the Auditor R emuneration Disclosure Require ements Jurisdiction Terminology Used for Auditor Remuneration Mandatory disclosure of auditor remuneration Key requirement included in Is the disclosure required in the financial statements?
 Is the disclosure subject to audit?
-Relative degree of Disaggregation provided (see Table 2 above) South Africa "total amounts paid in audit fees" No requirements identified for entities other than municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities.
+Relative degree of Disaggregation provided (see Table 2 above) Singapore "aggregate amount of fees paid to auditors, broken down into audit and non-audit services" Yes Listing rules No (listed entities need to include the information in the annual report but not necessarily in the financial statements) No (unless disclosure is voluntarily made in the financial statements) B (Low) South Africa "total amounts paid in audit fees" No requirements identified for entities other than municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities.
 Only fees for audit services are required to be disclosed.
 Fees for non-audit services are not required to be disclosed.
-Local Government: Municipal Finance Management Act Yes Yes B (Effectively none) UK "remuneration receivable by the company's auditor, or an associate of the company's auditor" Yes Company/ Corporation law Yes Yes E (High) US "aggregate fees billed for professional services rendered by the principal accountant for the audit" Yes Listing rules/ Securities law No No (unless disclosure is voluntarily made in the financial statement) D (Medium)
+Local Government: Municipal Finance Management Act Yes Yes A (Effectively none) UK "remuneration receivable by the company's auditor, or an associate of the company's auditor" Yes Company/ Corporation law Yes Yes D (High) US "aggregate fees billed for professional services rendered by the principal accountant for the audit" Yes Listing rules/ Securities law No No (unless disclosure is voluntarily made in the financial statement) C (Medium)

-The disclosure is included in the Annual Report on Form 10-K, which is filed with the U.S Securities and Exchange Commission (SEC).
+The disclosure is included in the Annual Report on Form 10-K, which is filed with the US SEC.
 The Annual Report on Form 10-K provides a comprehensive overview of the company's business and financial condition and includes audited financial statements.
 Although similarly named, the annual report on Form 10-K is distinct from the 'annual report to shareholders', which a company must send to its shareholders when it holds an annual meeting to elect directors.